Wagse5/flappybird/README.md

-+- Updated next.config.js to use 'output: export' for static site generation +- Added postbuild script to move static files to public directory +- Updated vercel.json to serve static files from public directory +- Fixed syntax error in postbuild.js script
++- Updated next.config.js to use 'output: export' for static site generation +- Added postbuild script to move static files to public directory +- Updated vercel.json to serve static files from public directory +- Completely rewrote postbuild.js script to fix syntax errors and improve error handling
-+- Updated next.config.js and vercel.json for proper asset loading and routing